Automattic/_s/README.md

 _s
 ===

 [WebDevStudios](http://webdevstudios.com) fork of Automattic's [_s](https://github.com/Automattic/_s).
-Used primarily as sub-module with our new project boilerplate: [wd_s](https://github.com/WebDevStudios/wd_s) but can also be used as a stand-alone theme.
-Your pull request is welcome!
+Used primarily as sub-module with our new project boilerplate: [wd_s](https://github.com/WebDevStudios/wd_s), but can also be used as a stand-alone theme.
+Your pull requests are welcome!

 # Pre-Installation